MicrochipTech/fpga-hls-examples/Training1/Libero/readme.txt

-This training can be regenerated on Windows using Cygwin or on Linux.
+This training can be regenerated on Windows or on Linux.

 -----------------------------------------------------------------------
-Windows (Cygwin):
+Windows:
 -----------------------------------------------------------------------

-1. Open Cygwin by running the .bat file from the SmartHLS installation directory, e.g.:

-C:\Microchip\Libero_SoC_v2022.2\SmartHLS-2022.2\cygwin64\Cygwin.bat

-2. Navigate to this current directory, e.g.:
+1. Open terminal you prefer and navigate to this current directory, e.g.:

-cd /cygdrive/c/Workspace/fpga-hls-examples-main/Training1/Libero/
+cd C:\Workspace\fpga-hls-examples-main\Training1\

-Note that C:\ is replaced by /cygdrive/c/
+2. Set shls to point to the correct executable.

-3. Run the Bash script to generate the HLS example designs:
+3. Navigate to folders and follow steps below to generate the HLS example designs:

-bash run_shls_on_examples.sh
+3.1 	cd Canny_FIFO_Switch

+	shls hw

+	cd ..

+3.2	cd Gaussian_FIFO_Pipelined

+	shls hw

+	cd ..

+3.3	cd RGB2YCbCr

+	shls hw

+	cd ..

+3.4	cd YCbCr2RGB

+	shls hw

+	cd ..

+3.5	cd alpha_blend

+	shls hw

+	cd ..

+3.6 	cd Libero

 4. When this completes, use Libero to generate the project.
 This can be done from the shell or the IDE.